armysarge/pdf-knowledge-assistant/README.md

 - **Local LLM**: Uses a free, high-quality open source LLM that runs on your local machine
 - **RAG System**: Implements Retrieval Augmented Generation to provide accurate answers
 - **Vector Database**: Stores document embeddings locally for fast retrieval
-- **Interactive Chat**: Simple command-line interface to ask questions about your documents
+- **Interactive Chat**: Simple command-line & web interface to ask questions about your documents
 - **REST API**: Access the knowledge assistant through a web API for integration with other applications
 - **GPU Acceleration**: Optional CUDA support for faster inference on NVIDIA GPUs (Needs CUDA Toolkit installed)